swiss-territorial-data-lab/proj-sda/README.md

     - canton: shapefile of the cantonal borders used to define the AoI.
 The limits of Canton of Ticino and Canton of Vaud are provided under data/AoI.
 - ground truth: labels vectorised by the domain experts. <br>
 **Disclaimer:** the ground truth dataset is unofficial and has been produced specifically for the purposes of this project.
-- layers: list of vector layers provided by the domain experts to spatially intersect with the results to either exclud detections or to add intersection information in the final attribute table.
+- layers: list of vector layers provided by the domain experts to spatially intersect with the results to either exclude detections or to add intersection information in the final attribute table.
 The data is available on the cantonal geoportals ([Ticino](https://www4.ti.ch/dt/sg/sai/ugeo/temi/geoportale-ticino/geoportale/geodati) and [Vaud](https://www.geo.vd.ch/)) or are available on request.
 - category_ids.json: categories attributed to the detections.
 - models: the trained models used to produce the results presented in the documentation are available on request.